NeuralTrust/audit-sdk-go/README.md

 # Audit SDK Go

 A Go SDK for publishing audit events to Kafka.
-Designed for use with TrustGate and TrustGate-EE.
+Designed for use with Golang Projects.

 ## Version